-Sidewalk Labs: Google has created an online empire by measuring everything: clikcs, GPS coordinates, visits, traffic, etc.
+Sidewalk Labs: Google has built an empire on the internet by measuring everything: clickcs, GPS coordinates, visits, traffic, etc.

 The company's resources are information about you, which they record, package, pack, repack, and then use them to sell you things.

-On Tuesday afternoon, the Toronto Municipal Authority announced that Sidewalk Labs, a a subsidiary of Alphabet, will help in the regeneration of 12 acres of the southeast waterfront.
+On Tuesday afternoon, the City of Toronto announced that the Sidewalk Labs, One a subsidiary of Alphabet, will help in the regeneration of 12 acres of the southeast waterfront.
 Today, the area hosts some industrial buildings and some parking spaces.

 Within a few years, a technical community called Quayside will be created.
-Sidewalk Labs has already made 50 available dollars to the project and Google is preparing to move its headquarters to this particular area of Toronto.
+Sidewalk Labs has already allocated $ 50 million to project and Google is preparing to relocate to that area of Toronto.

 Once the company delivers the project, it plans to expand the regeneration of the entire area occupying an area of 800 acres.